arselzer/Citationer/README.md

 If a citations.json is found in the current directory, Citationer will automatically append all citations to it before printing.
 Otherwise, everything will go to stdout.

+## License

+Citationer is available under the MIT license.